graphql-dotnet/graphql-dotnet/src/GraphQl.SchemaGenerator/README.md

 ## Schema Generator
 The shema generator will automatically create a schema on existing c# models.
-This includes every response model, request model, and composed class in these models.
-This can safe a lot of time with an existing SDK or API project that is adding graph ql support.
+This includes every response model, request model, and composed classes in these models.
+This can save a lot of time with an existing SDK or API project that is adding graph ql support.

 ```
 /// <summary>